z3vr4/FCC_Cert_Projects/README.md

 ## "Cash Register"
 The 5th required certification project on the "JavaScript Algorithms and Data Structures" course on FreeCodeCamp.
 Submitted as an example of my coding, although its from back when I was still somewhat new to Javascript.

+## Mean-Variance-Standard Deviation Calculator
+First of the certification requirements for the "Data Analysis with Python" certification course on FreeCodeCamp.
+Examples of working with multi dimensional lists, working with loops and trying to be somewhat efficient code wise.